 There are more rats around than most people know about.
 They are secretive and artful.
 They can also do a lot of damage if we allow them to flourish unhindered.

-So, here we think about how to deter rats from your garden.
-This almost an impossible task.
-There are so many ways in and, when they arrive, their first target of interest is, likely, going to be your compost bin.
+The bad news is, deterring rats from your garden is an almost impossible task.
+There are so many ways in and when they arrive, their first target of interest is going to be your compost bin.
 Attention is better direct at catching rats rather than trying to deter them.

 Don’t waste money on any of those sonic devices that send out a noise that animals can hear but humans can’t.
 They will work but only for a little while.
 It appears that they get used to the noise and can live with it.